Blog

 Hospitals may try to delegate duties to people to shield themselves from liability.
 However, Maryland hospitals that are accredited cannot delegate certain duties to independent contractors.
 Hospitals are not allowed to delegate custody, care or supervision of patients.

 We are ready to take your call and discuss how our firm may be able to help you.
-We take cases on contingency, which means there are no upfront fees.
+At The Law Offices of Peter T. Nicholl, we take cases on contingency, which means there are no upfront fees.
 We do not get paid unless we recover compensation for your damages.

 Medical malpractice cases are complex and take a lot of time to resolve.
 The damages victims suffer could affect them for a long time, even the rest of their lives.
 Experienced legal assistance is vital to your pursuit of compensation.